vegaprotocol/specs/user-interface/9001-DATA-data_display.md

 ### Realised Profit and Loss

+## Quantum

+The quantum is a value that is used to define "The minimum economically meaningful amount of this specific asset".
+It can be used to show only the number of decimal places that are meaningful in summary information.
+A quantum is defined on each asset.

 ## Market

 Markets do not have names, technically it is the instrument within a market that has the name.
 Theoretically the same instrument can be traded in multiple markets. if/when this happens a user needs to be able to disambiguate between markets.
 Each market does have a unique ID, Note: this is a hash of the definition of the market when it was created.